How To Process Text Files Using Work Queue

 <ExternalWorkQueueCheckPeriod>180</ExternalWorkQueueCheckPeriod>

-Set up the ExternalWorkQUeueCheckPeriod to any number of seconds you want the files being checked.
+Set up the ExternalWorkQUeueCheckPeriod to any number of seconds you want the files to be checked.

 2. Create a Queue Command in Architect